Jebin96/Adult-Census-Income-Prediciton/README.md

 ### HOME PAGE<br/>
     •  Where the user will enter their details such as

-       1. Age,
+       1. Age
-       2. Workclass,
+       2. Workclass
-       3. Education,
+       3. Educatio
-       4. Marital-status,
+       4. Marital-status
-       5. Occupation,
+       5. Occupation
-       6. Relationship,
+       6. Relationship
-       7. Race,
+       7. Race
-       8. Sex,
+       8. Sex
-       9. Capital gain,
+       9. Capital gain
-       10. Capital loss,
+       10. Capital loss
-       11. Hours per week,
+       11. Hours per week
        12. Country